 The Employer Identification Number (EIN) or Federal Tax Identification Number serves to identify a business entity, and it is required to file state and federal taxes.
 Also, in order to open a business checking account, an EIN is required by all financial institutions in the United States.

 After establishing the company, a business owner can get an EIN for free from the IRS, and it is possible to do so in two ways:

 - Printing and mailing the appropriate form (http://www.irs.gov/pub/irs-pdf/fss4.pdf)

 If you need help with an LLC formation in the state of New Jersey, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers on its site.
-Lawyers on UpCounsel come from most prestigious law schools in the nation, such as Harvard Law and Yale Law, with an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from most prestigious law schools in the nation, such as Harvard Law and Yale Law, with an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.